dagleaves/threadsafe-hashtable/README.md

 ## Approach

-Between impelementing a multithreaded binary search tree or a hashmap, it seemed more interesting of a problem to pursue the binary search tree.
+Between implementing a multithreaded binary search tree or a hashmap, it seemed more interesting of a problem to pursue the binary search tree.
 This was the case; however, my implementations were not able to scale properly.
 I had no issues with read scaling.
 I was not able to get writing to scale without introducing race conditions.
 I believe it is possible if using domain-knowledge of the tasks the other threads are completing and their place in the queue.
 Perhaps that is a problem to continue pursuing another day.